Check out this beautiful Luxman M-4000 power amplifier I’ve just serviced. This classic vintage beast needed a little work, let’s take a look.

-It’s good practice to remove and clean fuses, it helps re-make the connection between the fuse and fuse holder and allows you to feel if the end caps have come loose.
-Few people bother, but it’s good practice and if you are familiar with my work, you’ll know how much I like good practice.
+It’s good practice to remove and clean fuses.
+It helps re-make the connection between the fuse and fuse holder and allows you to feel if the end caps have come loose.
+Few people bother, but it’s good practice and if you are familiar with my work, you’ll know how much we like good practice here at Liquid Audio.

 I took the opportunity to clean the board card edge connectors whilst testing those fuses.
 After checking fuses and reinstalling cards, I powered up the amplifier with a variac for testing and to make some adjustments.

-To my surprise, both channels now worked well and I spent some time setting DC offset and bias current.
+To my surprise, both channels now worked, and I spent some time setting DC offset and bias current, and further cleaning and testing components.
 I also took the opportunity to clean the chassis, fascia and beautiful wood case.

 Those who follow along will know I’m a little fussy about cleaning.
 This Luxman M-4000 needed a clean and didn’t escape my fetish.
 Here she is, after a clean and wax.

 This beautiful Luxman M-4000 power amplifier absolutely sang after a good clean and service.
 It just goes to show that some TLC, correctly delivered, can make all the difference to an old girl like this.

 Don’t skimp on servicing your cherished hi-fi gear, especially at this age.
 You’d be amazed how reluctant some people are to have this sort of work done, yet if you knew what this amp might cost to replace, you’d absolutely need to spend $10,000 + AUD to get anything even close.
 Compare that to the few hundred dollars you might spend servicing it and it’s just a no-brainer.